Skip to main content

 # From an existing trace (most recent)

-pflow trace report
+pflow report

 # From a specific trace